-B-

 master key

-key which operates all or most master keyed looks in a given
+one which operates all or most master keyed locks in a given building

 -